-To fund costs associated with the Commission on the Future of Public Education, the bill expands the allowable uses of a \$200,000 General Fund appropriation to AOE in fiscal year 2024.
+To fund costs associated with Commission, the bill expands the allowable uses of a \$200,000 General Fund appropriation to the Agency of Education in fiscal year 2024.
 Additional appropriations may be required in fiscal year 2026 to continue to support the work of the commission.